rguides

 • R improved its interoperability with Python via reticulate and enhanced its tidyverse ecosystem

-• Both languages now work together more seamlessly than ever
+• Both languages now work together more smoothly than ever

 If you are building end-to-end pipelines that span data collection, cleaning, modeling, deployment, and monitoring, Python is the practical choice: